Studying Abroad

 How do I get an F1 Visa?

-The process is simple enough, but it will take a long time.
-American visa issues usually take a long time to sort out at the best of times, but for an F1 Student Visa USA, there are other considerations to take into account.
+The process is simple enough, but it will take some time.
+American visa issues usually take a long time to sort out even at the best of times, but for an F1 Student Visa USA, there are other considerations to take into account.

 Do I have to pay for an F1 Visa?